Book a Free Session

 However, this limit does not include placements, internships or other activities that may be required by your course.
 Also, you may take part in volunteer work outside of the 40 hours per fortnight work limitation provided it benefits the community, is for a non-profit organization and satisfies certain other conditions.

-Admission requirements for academic programs in Australia:
+Admission requirements for academic programs in Australia

-1. UG Requirements- Entry into most master’s programs in Australia typically need a bachelor’s degree from a recognized university.
+1. UG Requirements- Entry into most master’s programs in Australia typically requires a bachelor’s degree from a recognized university.
 Most universities accept an equivalent of a UK 2.1 or higher.
 This is roughly equivalent to a GPA of 3.0 or better in the USA.

 3. English language Requirements- If you are applying to Australian universities as an international student, you will need to prove your English language proficiency.
-The accepted tests are: IELTS, TOEFL, PTE, CAE and OET.
+The accepted tests are: IELTS, TOEFL, PTE, CAE, and OET.
 The minimum score requirement will vary depending on your desired institution and your country of citizenship.

-4. Academic Transcripts providing additional details of your undergraduate education, such as the subjects you have studied and how you performed in them.
+4. Academic Transcripts - Providing additional details of your undergraduate education, such as the subjects you have studied and how you performed in them.

 5. Letters of Recommendation- Most universities ask for 2 LORs.
 They can be from your academic professors or professional employers.